Volodymyr-M/docs/_tabs/calendars.md

 **Night Shift**  | Work is done Monday night through Saturday morning, 11 PM to 8 AM with an hour off (3 AM to 4AM) break.
 **24-hours**     | Work is done 24 hours a day each day.

-As mentioned above, the Standard calendar defines that work is done Monday-Friday 8 AM - 5 PM with 1 hour break.
+As mentioned above, the Standard calendar defines that work is done Monday-Friday 8 AM - 5 PM with 1-hour break.
 This means that when using this calendar Ingantt will not schedule tasks on Saturday, Sunday or at night.

 You can edit any of the pre-defined calendars using **Calendar Properties** dialog or make your own calendars based on them using **Add Calendar** dialog.